 |Self-Only Coverage||Family Coverage|

 You can only enroll in an HSA if you have an HSA-compatible high-deductible health insurance plan.
-The deductible alone is not an indicator of an HSA-compatible HDHP, rather the plan will be marketed as “HSA-compatible.”
+The deductible alone is not an indicator of an HSA-compatible HDHP, rather the plan must qualify to be paired with an HSA.

-If you’re not sure if your health insurance is HSA-compatible, you’ll want to contact your health insurance company to find out what type of policy you have.
+If you’re not sure if your health insurance is HSA-compatible, you’ll want to contact a human resources professional at your company or the health insurance company that administers your policy to find out what type of policy you have.
 If you have questions about HSAs and taxes, you’ll want to consult with a tax professional.